Snowflakieeeee/Duckie-lang/README.md

 # Duckie lang
- A mostly esoteric programming language created in python
+ A mostly esoteric programming language created in C (for extra suffereing for the developer), formerly in python